-- 6.13 The Plan recognises that the area immediately surrounding a development site is not the sole consideration in assessing transport impact because additional vehicle traffic will necessarily have to move across other streets in the Plan Area (the vast majority of which are narrow and residential) in addition to the street on which development is taking place.
-The Plan also needs to take account of the cumulative impacts on the local area of the use of very large construction and delivery vehicles and in these circumstances, the Forum has concluded that an area-wide policy is appropriate. - Where vehicles are used for servicing and delivery it is important that their impact is considered at an early stage.
-The following areas are responsible for most impact, but are not included in the required content for the Council's Transport Assessment set out in Camden Planning Guidance on Transport, 2021, meaning that submission of this information separately or through a Delivery and Servicing Plan may be necessary to ensure that servicing and delivery requirements are given due consideration:
+6.11 The Plan recognises that the area immediately surrounding a development site is not the sole consideration in assessing transport impact because additional vehicle traffic will necessarily have to move across other streets in the Plan Area (the vast majority of which are narrow and residential) in addition to the street on which development is taking place.
+The Plan also needs to take account of the cumulative impacts on the local area of the use of very large construction and delivery vehicles and in these circumstances, the Forum has concluded that an area-wide policy is appropriate.

-- a) Scheduling of deliveries and service visits. - b) Proposed location for vehicles during loading/unloading. - c) Size and height of vehicles. - d) Planned waiting times. - e) Loading and unloading requirements, including numbers of operators and the need for additional kerbside space for pallets and machinery. - As road capacity cannot be increased within the Plan Area and as traffic congestion and vehicle emissions are already well above acceptable levels, the transport sustainability objectives set out in the NPPF and the AQAP can only be achieved by a net year-on-year decrease in the use of motor vehicles.
-Policy T2 of Camden's Local Plan proposes that all new development in the Borough will be car-free. - 6.16 All applicants are therefore encouraged to consider creative solutions that will avoid increases in motor vehicle traffic and thereby promote economic, social and environmental sustainability. - 6.17 Inevitably, some developments which offer overriding benefits on other grounds may have the effect of increasing motor traffic at a specific location.
-Given the critical importance of reducing pollution and congestion levels (and in line with the NPPF paragraph 32) where adverse impacts are unavoidable, and all reasonable mitigation has been provided, it may be necessary to offset any increase through other measures so that a development does not lead to an overall increase in traffic volumes within the Plan Area. - 6.18 To this end, where an increase in vehicle traffic is unavoidable and cannot otherwise be mitigated, then public realm or public transport improvements to achieve corresponding reductions in vehicle usage elsewhere in the Plan Area should be delivered through the use of planning obligations, so that development does not lead to a net increase in motor vehicle usage.
+- 6.12 Where vehicles are used for servicing and delivery it is important that their impact is considered at an early stage.
+The following areas are responsible for most impact, but are not included in the required content for the Council's Transport Assessment set out in Camden Planning Guidance on Transport, 2021, meaning that submission of this information separately or through a Delivery and Servicing Plan may be necessary to ensure that servicing and delivery requirements are given due consideration: - a.
+Scheduling of deliveries and service visits. - b.
+Proposed location for vehicles during loading/unloading. - c.
+Size and height of vehicles. - d.
+Planned waiting times. - e.
+Loading and unloading requirements, including numbers of operators and the need for additional kerbside space for pallets and machinery. - 6.13 As road capacity cannot be increased within the Plan Area and as traffic congestion and vehicle emissions are already well above acceptable levels, the transport sustainability objectives set out in the National Planning Policy Framework (NPPF) and the AQAP can only be achieved by a net year-on-year decrease in the use of motor vehicles.
+Policy T2 of Camden's Local Plan proposes that all new development in the Borough will be car-free. - 6.14 All applicants are therefore encouraged to consider creative solutions that will avoid increases in motor vehicle traffic and thereby promote economic, social and environmental sustainability. - 6.15 Inevitably, some developments which offer overriding benefits on other grounds may have the effect of increasing motor traffic at a specific location.
+Given the critical importance of reducing pollution and congestion levels (and in line with the National Planning Policy Framework (NPPF paragraph 32)) where adverse impacts are unavoidable, and all reasonable mitigation has been provided, it may be necessary to offset any increase through other measures so that a development does not lead to an overall increase in traffic volumes within the Plan Area. - 6.16 To this end, where an increase in vehicle traffic is unavoidable and cannot otherwise be mitigated, then public realm or public transport improvements to achieve corresponding reductions in vehicle usage elsewhere in the Plan Area should be delivered through the use of planning obligations, so that development does not lead to a net increase in motor vehicle usage. - 6.17 In line with Camden's Planning Guidance Transport 2021, the Forum has concluded that the measure of 'person trips' should be used as the starting point to assess transport impact.